cuncunfacu/cuncunfacu.github.io/README.md

 ## Website Content
 ### Home Page Section
-This page introduces some of my github projects.
+This page introduces some of my GitHub projects.
 You can switch languages between English and Spanish.
-The site's content is stored in firestore.
+The site's content is stored in Firestore.

 ### Project Detail Section
 This page renders the Markup, from the `README.md` file of the repository, and gives it a personalized style.

 ## Deployment and Environments
-This repo is integrated with two environents.
+This repo is integrated with two environments.

 ### Staging environment
 The hosting of the staging environment is handled by Netlify.
 When a Commit is pushed to the branch: `staging`, an automatic build and deployment is triggered.